What to do

 Record any injuries in your Register of injuries

-Every workplace should have a Register of injuries.
-A Register of injuries is a document (such as a diary, exercise book or electronic file) that records all injuries that have occurred to employees in a workplace.
+Every workplace must have a Register of injuries.
+A Register of injuries is a document that contains the particulars of all injuries that have occurred at a workplace and is readily accessible to a worker.
+There is link to an approved form below.

 Make a claim